-Whilst many companies and large producers are using the services of digital surveillance companies such as FLINTpro37 and CiboLabs38 to provide third party verification of the practices of their suppliers, these services often lack detail.
+While many companies and large producers are using the services of digital surveillance companies such as FLINTpro37 and GiboLabs38 to provide third party verification of the practices of their suppliers, these services often lack detail.
 They may not reflect how well the land is managed, the quality of the biodiversity being restored or any harm to Traditional Owner communities.
-There is potential for Regional NRM to provide more detailed environmental condition reporting services for landscape areas with significant cultural and/or biodiversity value.
+There is potential for regional NRM organisations to provide more detailed environmental condition reporting services for landscape areas with significant cultural and/or biodiversity value.